markubiak/wallpaper-reddit/README.md

 --height and --width:  specifies the minimum dimensions (in pixels) for the wallpaper to be to be considered a valid wallpaper.
 The defaults can be specified in the config file.

+--force: the program will, by default, check if the last downloaded wallpaper is the same as the one it is going to download, but the force command will override this check.

 --maxlinks:  specifies how many links to process from the specified subreddits.
 More will take longer to get, but may help if the subreddit isn't image-centric.
 The default can be specified in the config file.

 --random: will pick a random subreddit from the list instead of creating a multireddit.
 The default can be set in the config file.